ktxlh/food-recognition/docs/index.md

 ## Results and Discussion
 <!-- This project follows AIcrowd’s evaluation method, which is COCO detection evaluation metrics.
 To be more specific, we will evaluate the models by average precision (AP) and average recall (AR) with 0.5:0.05:0.95 Intersection over Union (IoU) threshold.

-We expect supervised learning to perform better than unsupervised learning.
-This is due to the robust feature extractor in modern deep neural networks.
-Moreover, labels provide models with important clues to learn better.

 According to the participation regulation of the challenge (Mohanty and Khandelwal 2021), we will report both the score we computed on 100% of the publicly released test set, as well as the one evaluated by the contest system on 40% of an unreleased extended test set. -->